Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Train managers

-Managers play an important role in building trust, opening lines of communication, and changing company culture.
+Managers play an important role in building trust, opening lines of communication, and changing work culture.
 In a Gallup survey, only two in 10 employees strongly agreed that they’re managed in a way that motivates them to do outstanding work.
 If you give managers effective training and support, they’re well-positioned to design employees’ job activities, responsibilities, resources, environment, and overall experience in a way that promotes well-being and contributes to positive company culture.

 3